dp-os/gez/examples/docs/src/en/guide/essentials/base-path.md

 # Base Path

-The Base Path refers to the access path prefix for static resources (such as JavaScript, CSS, images, etc.) in an application.
+The Base Path refers to the prefix of the access path for static resources (such as JavaScript, CSS, images, etc.) in an application.
 In Gez, proper configuration of the base path is crucial for the following scenarios:

-- **Multi-environment Deployment**: Supports resource access in different environments such as development, testing, and production
+- **Multi-environment Deployment**: Supporting resource access in different environments such as development, testing, and production
-- **Multi-region Deployment**: Adapts to cluster deployment requirements in different regions or countries
+- **Multi-region Deployment**: Adapting to cluster deployment requirements in different regions or countries
-- **CDN Distribution**: Enables global distribution and acceleration of static resources
+- **CDN Distribution**: Enabling global distribution and acceleration of static resources

 ## Default Path Mechanism